Start With the Right First Move

 Who manufactures it?

-If you can’t explain how your door handle moves from a factory to someone’s front door, money won’t fix that gap.
+If you can’t explain how your product moves from a factory to someone’s front door, funding won’t fix that gap.

 Investors don’t fund confusion.

-Even a simple product needs a clear lane from concept to customer.
+Even a simple product needs a defined route from concept to customer.
 Without that, your patent is just a locked door with no house behind it.

-Do you want to build a company around the invention, or license the idea to someone who already has one?
+Do you want to build a company, or license the idea to one that already exists?

 Running a company is a job.
 Licensing is a strategy.